tkem/cachetools/README.rst

 item(s) to discard based on a suitable `cache algorithm`_.

 In general, a cache's size is the sum of the size of its items.
-If the size of each items is :const:`1`, a cache's size is equal to the number of its items, i.e. :func:`len`.
-An items's size may also be a property or function of its value, e.g. the result of :func:`sys.getsizeof`, or :func:`len` for string and sequence values.
+If the size of each items is `1`, a cache's size is equal to the number of its items, i.e. `len`.
+An items's size may also be a property or function of its value, e.g. the result of `sys.getsizeof`, or `len` for string and sequence values.

 This module provides various cache implementations based on different cache algorithms, as well as decorators for easily memoizing function